dagbjorn/microcoffeeoncloud/README.md

 28.03.2019 | Migrated to Java 11.
 03.04.2019 | Upgraded to Docker 18.09.3.
 Stated recommended versions of minikube and kubectl.
 24.10.2019 | Added extra on how to run Microcoffee on Amazon Elastic Kubernetes Service (EKS).
+11.12.2019 | Updated GKE to use NodePort 30017 instead of ClusterIP for database.

 ## Contents